UBC-MDS/PyXplor/README.md

 ## Installation (developers)

-Note that the package isn't complete yet.
+Note that the package is still under development.

 For testing environment:
 - create an environment with conda (then activate the environment conda activate <env-name>)